A new purple tomato is available to gardeners. Its color comes from snapdragon DNA

 She started with the basic technique that scientists figured out in the 1980s using a bacteria to naturally insert its DNA into host organisms.

 It's a process that can happen naturally.
-For example, sweet potatoes have the DNA of an agrobacterium and can technically be considered transgenic, an plant that contains genetic material of two different organisms.
+For example, sweet potatoes have the DNA of an agrobacterium and can technically be considered transgenic, a plant that contains genetic material of two different organisms.

 Martin isolated the gene in the snapdragon flower that turned on and off the purple color.
 Next she took the gene and inserted it into the bacteria.
 The tomato could then take in the foreign genetic material and express this new gene.